Hamza-dev60/MSc-dissertation-2026/README.md

 ## Repository Contents

-- *Nishat survey dataset.xlsx*: Raw survey responses from NML employees.
+- *Nishat Dataset.xlsx*: Raw survey responses from NML employees.
 This file includes timestamped entries with questions on demographics, awareness of efficiency practices, challenges, and suggestions for improvement.
 Data is anonymized and covers departments like Spinning, Weaving, Dyeing/Processing, and Finishing.

-- *Nishat Operational efficiencies Analysis.ipynb*: Jupyter Notebook containing Python code for:
+- *Nishat Coding.ipynb*: Jupyter Notebook containing Python code for:
   - Data loading and preprocessing.
   - Exploratory data analysis (EDA) with visualizations (e.g., histograms, heatmaps).
   - Statistical modeling (e.g., regression analysis using Statsmodels).